zeroc-ice/ice/matlab/README.md

 You can install the toolbox from within MATLAB by double-clicking on the file.

-## Building Ice for MATALB on Linux
+## Building Ice for MATLAB on Linux

 ### Prerequisites